servo/servo.org/_posts/2025-06-03-this-month-in-servo.md

 <figure><a href="{{ '/img/blog/2025-06-servo-svg.png' | url }}"><img alt="SVG image rendering in Servo" src="{{ '/img/blog/2025-06-servo-svg.png' | url }}"></a></figure>

+### Outreachy

+We're excited to sponsor two [Outreachy interns](https://outreachy.org) until the end of August!
+**Jerens Lensun** ([@jerensl](https://github.com/jerensl)) will be working improving Servo's CI setup and other Python-focused infrastructure, while **Usman Baba Yahaya** ([@uthmaniv](https://github.com/uthmaniv)) will implement support for the [Network Monitor](https://firefox-source-docs.mozilla.org/devtools-user/network_monitor/) in the developer tools.

+### Web content

 Servo's layout implementation has historically been all-or-nothing—any change in the page, no matter how isolated, requires laying out the entire page from scratch.
 Fixing this is called "incremental layout", and it's a key performance optimization in all browser engines.
 This month we made a number of changes to **support incremental layout** that make various classes of CSS changes much more efficient than a full layout (@mrobinson, @Loirooriol, #36896, #36978, #37004, #37047, #37069, #37048, #37088, #37099).

 We have also made **significant progress on the [Trusted Types API](https://developer.mozilla.org/en-US/docs/Web/API/Trusted_Types_API)**, going from 47% of tests passing to 58% over the course of May (@TimvdLippe, #36710, #36668, #36811, #36824, #36941, #36960).

 Supporting this work on Trusted Types, our [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CSP) implementation has been steadily improving, now passing 59% of automated tests (@TimvdLippe, @jdm, @simonwuelker, #36709, #36710, #36776, #36832, #36860, #36887, #36923, #36963, #36962, #36961, #36965, #37020).

 We've begun preparatory work to **integrate [Vello](https://github.com/linebender/vello)** as the backend for 2D canvases (@sagudev, #36783, #36790, #36999).
 We've also merged some preparatory work to support `::placeholder` pseudo-elements and fix rendering issues with text inputs (@stevennovaryo, #37065).

 We've **enabled support for `URLPattern`** (@simonwuelker, #36826, #37004, #37116), as well as **&lt;input type="color">** (@simonwuelker, #36992).
 Additionally, Servo now supports: